garrandall/popular-music-data/tracks/my-girl-dylan-scott.md

 Yeah, that's my girl in the passenger seat
 Windows down, dancing around, causing a scene
 That's my girl, sipping Crown and Sprite
-In a ball cap, turned back, ooh, she got me like
+In a ball cap, turned back, oh, she got me like
 Yeah, baby girl, you gone and done it again
 Making all the guys wishin’ you were with them
 But I bet they don't see what I see when I see my girl